Zabanaa/pythonista/README.md

 # Pythonista.io

-Pythonista.io is a project that I started to help aggregate python related jobs.
-Not exclusive to web development.
+Pythonista.io is a project that I started to help aggregate python related jobs(Not exclusive to web development)
 I based my idea on the simple observation that it was somewhat difficult to find a python job, and I feel like creating a central hub for both companies and developers would alleviate that frustration.